JAlcocerT/JAlcocerT/content/blog/ai-helpers-aissistant.md

 Using already a SSG for your websites?

-If a LLM can write markdown...why not using it to create posts assisted with AI?
+If a LLM can write markdown...

+why not using it to create posts assisted with AI?

 ### Youtube Stuff

 There are great videos out there.

+But they are hidden between...too much fluff...

 #### YT Summarizer and More

-But there are hidden between...too much fluff.

 But the PhiData team put together an awsome idea that I decided to Fork and bundle automatically in a Container for further reach...